-NeEddra James is a critical theorist, investigative journalist, and multimedia producer whose work traces how asymmetrical power dynamics format governance, embodiment, and the conditions of everyday life
+NeEddra James is a critical theorist, investigative journalist, audio producer and writer whose work spans AI/ML, health and science, cultural politics and the political economy of carceral systems.

 Her journalism on grief tech, immigration enforcement, deregulation and perimenopausal ADHD has aired on KALW 91.7 FM and KALX 90.7 FM.